itscrystalline/Hytils-1.8.9/README.md

 2. Installing the mod
   This mod requires [this JAR file](https://github.com/Vatuu/discord-rpc/releases/tag/1.6.2) to be installed along with the mod as it is a required library, failure to do so will cause the mod to crash on startup.

-If this goes smoothly you should see "Hytils [VERSION]" in the game title instead of "Minecraft 1.8.9".
+If this goes smoothly apon launching the game you should see "Hytils [VERSION]" in the game title instead of "Minecraft 1.8.9".
 Discord Rich Presence is also present with a custom status message on your Discord profile.